johncclayton/electric/README.md

   1. Set up new / existing presets, charge, discharge and store your packs - all from said deck chair.
   1. Use the app at the field as well as on your home WIFI network.

+# Download a Raspberry Pi image
+TODO: Dropbox is dead, long live Google Drive or something
+TODO: Need to link to the latest download + instructions for installing / controlling it.

 # Installation
 [Instructions to help you install the software on your Raspberry Pi 3.](https://docs.google.com/document/d/12vy4kCue40k26qsqJIa6b5kwuOIhKOWrTJteruaGcJk/edit?usp=sharing)